-The GLESEC AVDS Management System platform performs a security mapping of your organization network, runs tests on everything the speaks IP, and accurately evaluates the presence of vulnerabilities.
+The GLESEC AVDS Management System platform performs a security mapping of your organization network, runs tests on everything that speaks IP, and accurately evaluates the presence of vulnerabilities.

 Many of the vulnerabilities will provide CVE data.
-CVE (Common

-Vulnerabilities and Exposures) is a list of information security exposures and vulnerabilities sponsored by US-CERT and maintained by the MITRE Corporation.
-The CVE mission is to provide standard names for all publicly known security exposures as well as standard definitions for security terms.
+CVE (Common provide standard names for all publicly known security exposures as well as standard definitions for security terms.
 The CVE can be searched online at http://nvd.nist.gov/.